Chefs in the ClassroomEdible Education in the Okanagan

 What’s happening in 2023?

-Our team of chefs, nutritionists and gardeners are taking the program virtual again for 2022 where teachers and students can continue to learn the benefits of growing, eating and cooking local.
+Our team of chefs, nutritionists and gardeners are heading back into the classroom for Spring 2023 where teachers and students can continue to learn the benefits of growing, eating and cooking local.

 Modelled after other successful edible education classes all over North America, Chefs in the Classroom – edible education is unique in that it is an Okanagan inspired, hands-on curriculum with links to our Indigenous community and practices.
 The highlight of the 6-lesson course is a field trip to a working farm with lunch hosted by our chefs and volunteer teams.